amaranth-lang/amaranth/docs/lang.rst

 .. note::

-   Because nMigen ensures that the width of a variable left shift expression is wide enough to represent any possible result, variable left shift by a wide amount produces exponentially wider intermediate values, stressing the synthesis tools:
+   Because Amaranth ensures that the width of a variable left shift expression is wide enough to represent any possible result, variable left shift by a wide amount produces exponentially wider intermediate values, stressing the synthesis tools:

    .. doctest::

       >>> (1 << C(0, 32)).shape()
       unsigned(4294967296)

-   Although nMigen will detect and reject expressions wide enough to break other tools, it is a good practice to explicitly limit the width of a shift amount in a variable left shift.
+   Although Amaranth will detect and reject expressions wide enough to break other tools, it is a good practice to explicitly limit the width of a shift amount in a variable left shift.

 .. _lang-reduceops: